Azure/azure-openapi-validator/CONTRIBUTING.md

     ```
 1. Once you verify the rules work correctly, roll them out to the production pipeline by undoing the staging-only setting
 from [Deploy to Staging LintDiff](#deploy-to-staging-lintdiff).
-1. If after promoting the rule you find it is not behaving correctly, move it back to the staging pipeline while you fix
+1. If after deploying the rule to production you find it is not behaving correctly, move it back to the staging pipeline
-it.
+while you fix it.
+This requires you to follow the steps for setting the rule to staging-only with [Deploy to Staging LintDiff](#deploy-to-staging-lintdiff)
+and then make a release to prod with [Deploy to Prod LintDiff](#deploy-to-prod-lintdiff)

 # How to deploy your changes